mspass-team/mspass/docs/source/user_manual/memory_management.rst

 consumed.
 All memory management depends on data objects being able to properly report their size and have mechanisms for dask or spark to clear memory stored in the data objects when no longer needed.
-If either are not working properly, catastrophic failure is guaranteed to eventually occur with upscaling of a workflow.
+If either are not working properly, catastrophic failure is likely to eventually occur with upscaling of a workflow.

 In working with very large data sets there is the added constraint of